Tips for deciding if this is the right time to welcome a new pet into your home:

 Bonded Pairs - Senior Dog

 Cats and Kittens

 Name Your Fee on Feline Adoptions

 Our adoption fees include spay or neuter surgery, distemper combination vaccination, rabies vaccination, flea prevention, canine heartworm test and prevention, registered microchip for permanent I.D., and a starter bag of pet food.
 This is a value of $300 to $400!

 Adoption fee does not include $5 City of Fort Wayne pet tag/permit required for Fort Wayne city residents.

 Adopters must provide a leash and collar for dogs and/or suitable crate for cats.

-We take every measure to adopt out healthy and suitible pets for your lifestyle.
+We take every measure to adopt out healthy and suitable pets for your lifestyle.
 If you find that you are unable to care for your new companion, you will need to call the shelter before re-homing the pet.
-We take this very seriously and have our animals' well-being as the utmost importance when finding them forever homes.
+We take this very seriously and put utmost importance on our animals' well-being when finding them forever homes.
 You will be asked to sign a binding contract to ensure the safety and care of your new pet.

 Your new pet will be microchipped before you take him or her home.
 This microchip is not a GPS.
-If your pet ever becomes lost, the finder will have to take him or her to a local vet, our shelter, or Animal Care & Control for a simple scan of your pet.
-This will bring up your contact information so that you can reunite with him or her in the event of an emergency or lost and found.
+If your pet ever becomes lost, the finder will have to take him or her to a local vet, our shelter, or Animal Care & Control for a simple microchip scan.
+This will bring up your contact information so that you can reunite with him or her.